Castelnuovo del Garda

-Castelnuovo del Garda is an Italian comune (municipality), in the Province of Verona, in Veneto, on a couple of morainic hills few kilometers south-east from Lake Garda.
+Castelnuovo del Garda is an Italian comune (municipality), in the Province of Verona, in Veneto, on a couple of morainic hills a few kilometres south-east of Lake Garda.
 Verona is about 20 km to the east, Venice is 140 km east and Milan 140 km west.

 Castelnuovo del Garda has a short beach on the lake, between the municipalities of Peschiera del Garda and Lazise.
-The comune borders the following municipalities: Bussolengo, Lazise, Peschiera del Garda, Sona, and Valeggio sul Mincio.
+The comune borders the municipalities of Bussolengo, Lazise, Peschiera del Garda, Sona, and Valeggio sul Mincio.

 Gardaland, the biggest amusement park in Italy, is expanding mainly within the Castelnuovo municipality, close to Lake Garda shores.

 History

-From few archaeological rests found on the top of the main hill (called monte Alto), probably Castelnuovo del Garda was already inhabited during the prehistorical age.
+From a few archaeological remains found on the top of the main hill (called Monte Alto), probably Castelnuovo del Garda was already inhabited during the prehistoric age.

-During the Roman period, it was first known as Beneventum, and after renamed Quadrivium which literally means 4 roads, or crossroad.
+During the Roman period, it was first known as Beneventum, and was later renamed Quadrivium which literally means 4 roads, or crossroad.
 Indeed, its location was strategical being at the crossroad between the Via Gallica (which was connecting the modern Torino with the modern Venezia passing by Milan, the actual SS11), and a connection with the Via Claudia Augusta (which was connecting central Italy with Austria passing by the Val d'Adige and the Alps).

-In the 12th century, Quadrivium has been destroyed by Frederick Barbarossa.
-Consequentially rebuilt as a fortify town, Quadrivium was renamed Castrum Novum (which means New Castle), and the name has remained unchanged with the Italian version Castelnuovo.
+In the 12th century, Quadrivium was destroyed by Frederick Barbarossa.
+Consequently, rebuilt as a fortified town, Quadrivium was renamed Castrum Novum (which means New Castle), and the name has remained unchanged with the Italian version Castelnuovo.

 During the centuries, Castelnuovo passed under different political controls, from the Lord of Verona (Signoria degli Scaligeri), the Lord of Milano (Signoria dei Visconti), the Venetian Republic, the Austrian empire (see the next chapter for the "Castelnuovo massacre"), and eventually becoming part of the Regno d'Italia with the third Italian independence war and the consequential Armistice of Cormons, in the 1866.

-Only in 1970, Castelnuovo took its actual name Castelnuovo del Garda, to highlight its location close to the lake Garda shores.
+Only in 1970, Castelnuovo took its actual name, Castelnuovo del Garda, to highlight its location close to the Lake Garda shores.

 The Castelnuovo Massacre – 11 April 1848

-On 11 April 1848 Castelnuovo del Garda was almost totally destroyed and burned by the Austrian empire army (including the church and the medieval tower), during the first Italian independence war.
-That day, 400 men of the Corpo Volontari Lombardi fought against 3000 Austrian soldiers, which consequentially burned the city killing around 89 local citizens (46 of them women and children) as reprisal for the revolutionary actions that were taking place in the region.
+On 11 April 1848, Castelnuovo del Garda was almost totally destroyed and burned (including the church and the medieval tower) by the Austrian Empire army, during the first Italian independence war.
+That day, 400 men of the Corpo Volontari Lombardi fought against 3,000 Austrian soldiers, which consequentially burned the city, killing around 89 local citizens (46 of them women and children) as reprisal for the revolutionary actions that were taking place in the region.

 The Austrian army was headed by the field marshal Joseph Radetzky, who was serving in Verona, and the commander Whillerm Thurn.
-The Italian Volontari had been sent by the major Luciano Manara and commanded by Agostino Noaro.
+The Italian Volontari had been sent by Major Luciano Manara and commanded by Agostino Noaro.